 Spotlighting Franchot Tone on The Small Screen

 When the site Finding Franchot decided to spotlight the actor with a blogathon, I thought I’d take the opportunity to focus on three performances from the later portion of his career in the medium of television.
-While I’ve seen some of film work, I don’t often think of him unless chatting up the 1935 version of Mutiny On the Bounty, Joan Crawford castoffs or the damaging fight with Tom Neal over the hand of Barbara Payton.
+While I’ve seen some of his film work, I don’t often think of him unless chatting up the 1935 version of Mutiny On the Bounty, Joan Crawford castoffs or the damaging fight with Tom Neal over the hand of Barbara Payton.
 I should also draw your attention to the film Phantom Lady which I have featured here previously that is well worth the effort to catch up with if you already haven’t.

 Suspense : episode All Hallows Eve (aired October 28th 1952)